MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ### Method 2: Cloud-based recording for one-to-one calls using Teams Meet Now feature

 So how do you record a one-to-one call?
 You will need to make your one-to-one call a meeting.
-In other words, if you anticipate wanting to use Teams to create a cloud-based recording of a one-to-one call with a Remote Assist HoloLens user, the easiest way to do this is to initiate your call using the Teams **Meet Now** feature.
+In other words, if you anticipate wanting to use Microsoft Teams to create a cloud-based recording of a one-to-one call with a Remote Assist HoloLens user, initiate your call using the Teams **Meet Now** feature.
 This effectively makes your one-to-one call a meeting, and because Teams supports recording for meetings, you will be able record the call!

-### Method 3: Desktop screen recording using Windows Gamebar
+### Method 3: Desktop screen recording using Windows Game bar

 Teams cloud-based recording has limitations.
 The recording captures the outgoing video feed (or avatar) of up to 4 call participants and the recording screen is divided evenly among the call participants.
 This means that if even if primarily care about what the HoloLens user sees, you cannot adjust the Teams recording layout to only capture what the HoloLens user sees.
-This may be particularly confusing for a call with two participants; **during the call**, you will see a **horizonal** section of the HoloLens user’s view, but because the Teams recording divides the recording screen into half, **in the call recording**, you will see a **vertical section** of the HoloLens user’s view.
+This may be particularly confusing for a call with two participants; **during the call**, you will see a **horizontal** section of the HoloLens user’s view, but because the Teams recording divides the recording screen into half, **in the call recording**, you will see a **vertical section** of the HoloLens user’s view.

 ### Comparison chart: Three ways to record a call